huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

 * `ipv6_enable` (Optional, Bool) - Specifies whether the IPv6 function is enabled for the subnet.
 Defaults to false.

 * `dhcp_enable` (Optional, Bool) - Specifies whether the DHCP function is enabled for the subnet.
-Defaults to false.
+Defaults to true.

 * `primary_dns` (Optional, String) - Specifies the IP address of DNS server 1 on the subnet.
   The value must be a valid IP address.